The "Dirty Dozen" Online Job Search Mistakes

 Demonstrate your writing skills but not in a political diatribe (unless you want a job as a political commentator).
 Skip the vacation photos, even if you look great in your swimming suit (unless you are looking for a job as a model or photographer).
 The animated pooping bull or the fluttering butterflies may amuse your friends, but they probably won't impress many employers unless those graphics are relevant to the job opportunity you are seeking.

 Yes, you can make a razzle-dazzle resume Web page, but, unless you are looking for a job as a designer of razzle-dazzle Websites, stick to business.
 No music.
 No strange plug-ins required.
 No "cool, new technology."
-Your resume Website will fail if it can't be easily viewed by potential employers.

 And, remember your visitors - yellow letters on a dark navy blue background may look great to you, but your resume probably won't be very legible when printed (and, hopefully, it will be printed by a recruiter or employer some day).